How to Submit Your Website to Google

 Open Google Search Console by using your Google account.

-So, if you don't have a google account already then you will have to sign up.
+If you don't have a Google account already then you will have to sign up.
 Create an account that is able to edit the site you're uploading.

 Click "Add Property"